Performing Arts Center 155 - Concert Hall

 The Concert Hall in the Performing Arts Center is the most consistently used performance venue on Western Washington University’s campus.
 The Concert Hall is located through either of the doors to your right (west) upon entering the Performing Arts Center lobby main entrance from the plaza.
 This takes you through the Performing Arts Center gallery, which surrounds the Concert Hall.

 Completed in 1973, the 640-seat Concert Hall was designed by acclaimed Pacific Northwest architect Henry Klein of Mount Vernon, Washington.
-The acoustical consultant for the Concert Hall was Christopher Jaffe, a pioneer in the field of acoustical design who during the course of his career consulted on over 250 performance halls including such prestigious projects as the acoustic renovations of the Hollywood Bowl, Zankel Hall at Carnegie Hall, Severance Hall in Cleveland and the John F. Kennedy Center Concert Hall in Washington, D.C.
+The acoustical consultant for the Concert Hall was Christopher Jaffe, a pioneer in the field of acoustical design.
+During the course of his career, Jaffe consulted on over 250 performance halls including such prestigious projects as: the acoustic renovations of the Hollywood Bowl, Zankel Hall at Carnegie Hall, Severance Hall in Cleveland and the John F. Kennedy Center Concert Hall in Washington, D.C.

 Seating in the concert hall is in the amphitheater style with terraced seating that provides audiences with unobstructed views of the stage.
 Acoustical treatments of the hall include a suspended canopy over the performing area, reflecting ceiling panels, moveable acoustical curtains, and a sound-absorbing slatted rear wall.